GurpreetSingh87-gk/Python-Projects/README.md

 ## 2. 💵 Monthly Expense Tracker

-The Monthly Expense Tracker is a python monthly expense tracker it contains data for expenses and data visualization.
+Monthly Expense Tracker is a Python expense tracker that includes expense data and data visualization for visual presentation.

 ## Features